-Ritalin and the other ADHD stimulant medications have sparked a great deal of controversy.
+ADHD stimulant medications have sparked a great deal of controversy.
 Often seen as an easy 'quick fix' they are prescribed to treat symptoms but not the underlying cause of ADHD.

 Often people feel that by researching alternatives to prescribed drugs, they are in some way neglecting their teen or loved one, and endangering their health.
 Ironically, side effects of these prescription drugs can seriously endanger a person's health.

 In fact, investigating the possible side effects and long-term impact of prescription drugs is almost certainly viewed as an act of love.
 Educating yourself on each of the prescription drugs used to treat ADHD is a necessity if you want to provide the safest treatment for yourself or for those you love.

 There are some difficulties in using stimulants to treat ADHD in adults.
 Stimulants are controlled substances, and it is not uncommon for adults (including teens) with ADHD to have or to have had problems with substance abuse.

 Short-acting stimulants may wear off quickly, and since adult patients administer the medication themselves but usually have problems with forgetfulness, consistency can be problematic with multiple-day dosing.

 Adults may experience significant difficulty in the evening when they do housework, pay bills, help children with homework, or drive.
 They may be tempted to use substances 'to relax', which can lead to addiction and drug-dependency.
 Teens may sell their medication to friends, or combine it with other substances.

 ADHD represents a growing market for pharmaceutical companies.
 Although psycho-stimulants may be helpful for many families, no one should underestimate the influence of the economic issues involved.